 ✔️ Bills to be paid

-✔️ kid’s school reminders such as non-uniform day, swimming, school photos, and book day.
+✔️ kid’s school reminders include non-uniform days, swimming, school photos, and book days.

 So I’m sure you can manage that without too much stress.
-A weekly planner helps to keep you organized and make sure you don’t forget important things.
+A weekly planner helps keep you organized and ensures you don’t forget important things.

 Your weekly planner should be kept somewhere where you can see it and check it regularly throughout the day.